frostedonut2812/chrome_extension/README.md

 - Delete bookmarks you no longer need
 - Quick access to bookmarked videos

-## Installation

-1. Download or clone this repository
-2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension directory
-5. The extension icon should appear in your Chrome toolbar

 ## Usage

 1. Navigate to any YouTube video